Intra-Individual Variability in Children's Self-Regulation in the Classroom: An Observational Study

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Children’s ability to self-regulate varies across days and contextual conditions.
-However, the predominant approach in developmental science is to assess self-regulation using single-time measurements, limiting our understanding of how and why children’s self-regulation skills vary intra- and inter-individually.
-The present study addresses this gap by repeatedly observing children’s self-regulation during 10 classroom activities over five days.
-We hypothesized that a) children’s self-regulation varies intra-individually across observed activities and that b) children differ in the degree of this variability.
-The sample consisted of N=201 Swiss kindergarteners (47.8% female, M=5.4y., SD =0.6).
+Children’s ability to self-regulate varies across days and contextual demands.
+However, the predominant approach in developmental science is to assess self-regulation using between-person approaches, limiting our understanding of how and why children’s self-regulation skills vary intra- and inter-individually.
+The present study addresses this gap by repeatedly observing children’s self-regulation in the classroom 10 times over five days.
+The sample consisted of N = 201 Swiss kindergarteners (47.8% female, M = 5.4y., SD = 0.6).
 We assessed children’s self-regulation using an observational measure that captures two self-regulation dimensions: attention control and inhibitory control.
 To analyze self-regulation variability, we used dynamic structural equation modeling.
-The findings indicated substantial intra-individual variability in self-regulation across the 10 classroom activities.
+The findings indicated substantial intra-individual variability in self-regulation across the 10 classroom observations.
 Moreover, children differed significantly in the degree of intra-individual variability.
 These differences were related to children’s age and gender but not to the teacher-student relationship closeness.
 Overall, the present findings indicate that young children’s self-regulation skills vary substantially from day to day and across classroom activities.
-These findings emphasize the importance of considering the role of momentary classroom situations in children’s self-regulation capacities.
+These findings emphasize the importance of considering the role of momentary regulatory demands in children’s self-regulation capacities.